NEWS BEFORE THE NEWS

 The rapidly rising temperatures in 2015 led to massive government over-reach and abuse.
 The IRS scandal and Hillary Clinton’s misuse of government e-mails on her private server led to an FBI investigation – at least 22 of the messages during her stint as Secretary of State are deemed classified.
 Her shrug of the shoulder response and blatant lying has not gone unnoticed by the public.
 Charges of illegal handling of classified material can still be brought against her but warm 2015 rules against this possibility.
 Warm periods are associated with moral decadence, along with sexual excess and promiscuity.
 Witness the widespread transgender movement, Bruce Jenner and all.
 The start of the 2016 election season – the primaries – is also decadent with Donald Trump’s insults, curses, and crude enunciation of presidential policy.
 On the Democratic side is Hillary the power hungry liar pitted against even more liberal socialist Bernie Sanders.
 The country as a whole though remained true to the rise in temperature: pessimistic of government no matter the party.
 The biggest deal for President Obama was the nuclear freeze agreement with Iran.
 Again this was autocratic on his part since the deal did not involve a vote by Congress and is not a treaty.
 Iran will likely cheat and attempt to get a nuclear weapon before the 10-year time limit expires.
 Even if cooler heads prevail and they postpone development of the bomb, they will eventually acquire one.
 Obama has allowed Iran a pathway to the nuclear club all the while greasing their power by lifting sanctions and releasing over $100 billion in frozen funds.
 This is warm weather politics of the worse kind.

 Warm 2016 continued the liberal and high-handed agenda of Barack Obama.
 By-passing Congress as usual, Obama passes more executive orders, being unable to craft and pass bipartisan bills, in hopes of securing his legacy.
-The November election, however, was a stunning repudiation of Democratic Party policies.
+The November election, however, was a stunning repudiation of Democratic Party policies as the weather turned cooler in 2017.
 Donald Trump’s victory over Hillary Clinton was not only surprising – it was awe inspiring.
 The Republican Party won a majority in the House and the Senate, plus a majority of governorships and state representatives.
 Clearly the people in small town America want change – radical change – from the party politics of old.
 Donald Trump has promised to shake up government bureaucracy and “drain the swamp” of corruption, waste, and inefficiency.
 His agenda is bold and his cabinet composed of highly successful leaders.
 Trump has promised to restore conservative principles and “make America great again.”
-His approach is likely to be warm – firm and controlling – as he deals with entrenched bureaucrats and uncooperative foreign leaders.

 Donald Trump is not a career politician.
 He is a maverick businessman.
 His unconventional style has shaken the Washington establishment as he promises to be a president of the people.
 The reforms planned for government, foreign affairs, and the economy are profound.
-His vision for the country is reminiscent of COOL weather politics and not that of the short-warm trend (within the long-hot trend) that we are currently experiencing.
+His vision for the country is reminiscent of COOL weather politics and 2017 was a cool year!

 Trump’s approach is to return government to a constitutional system and away from the tyranny of the left.
 He wants to streamline government, reduce waste and inefficiency, eliminate redundancy and save tax payer dollars.
 These are cool weather ideas: decentralization versus centralization.
 His focus is on “America first” with restricting illegal immigration and punishing trade transgressions: cool nationalism verses warm internationalism.
 Cool trends stimulate individualism, conservatism, and social reforms.
 Donald Trump is indeed a radical reformer.
 How well he will be able to carry out his cool weather agenda in a warm environment is yet to be seen.
 Perhaps he will be aided by several cool years during his presidency.
 Nevertheless, several important warm phase international issues face him from the onset: trade agreements, immigration reform, defeating ISIS, Iranian nuclear deal, North Korean ballistic missile program, and the expansionist designs by China and Russia.